p0nce/y4m-d/README.md

 Y4M files are the simplest uncompressed video files that also contain meta-data (width, height, chroma subsampling, etc...) which makes a better solution than .yuv files.

+High bit-depth are supported with any depth from 8 to 16.
+However y4m-d does not handle endianness or shifted bits in samples.
+Frames are read/written as is.

+libavformat uses native endian for both reading and writing and align significant bits to the left.
+This means the Y4M format depends on the producer machine.
+So until probing is implemented it's up to take care of this.

 ## Licenses

 See UNLICENSE.txt